 The Committee expressed that issue of joint and several liabilities touches every professional, not just the auditors.
 The Committee released an Option Discussion Paper covering the issue of Joint and Several Liability and Professional Defendants in October 1997.
 The Committee favoured implementation of "proportionate liability regime" for claims for economic (financial) loss arising by reason of any error, omission, statement or misstatement in financial information.
-The Australian Inquiry into the Law of Joint and Several Liability and the U.K. Feasibility Investigation of Joint and Several Liability discounted the practical difficulties arising from the implementation of proportionate liability.
+The Australian Inquiry into the Law of Joint and Several Liability and the U.K. Feasibility Investigation of Joint and Several Liability.
 The Australian study put it this way: